HumabHatterZed/InscryptionAPI/docs/wiki/index.md

 		        .SetAct1();
 ```

-To add a card that has a card ina bottle use this
+To add a card in a bottle-type item use this:
 ```csharp
 ConsumableItemManager.NewCardInABottle(PluginGuid, cardInfo.name)
 			        .SetAct1();